EamonnHegarty/tarkov-ai/README.md

 1. **Analytics Endpoint:**
    - Next.js API route aggregates data (e.g., daily post volumes, sentiment analysis results) into a format suitable for rendering.
 2. **Frontend Rendering:**
-   -Chart.js to visualize the aggregated data on charts, timelines, or heatmaps.
+   - Chart.js to visualize the aggregated data on charts, timelines, or heatmaps.

+---

+## External APIs

+This project integrates with several external APIs to enhance functionality:

+1. **Tarkov.dev API:** Used for the barter trade analysis tool, providing real-time data on item prices, barter trades, and market values.
+Special thanks to the [Tarkov.dev](https://tarkov.dev/) team for providing this free and comprehensive API.

+2. **OpenAI API:** Powers the core AI functionality, including:

+   - GPT models for conversational AI
+   - DALL-E for image generation
+   - Embeddings API for vector storage and retrieval

+3. **Reddit API:** Used to gather community discussions and sentiment from the Escape from Tarkov subreddit.

 ---